-- F. Moving and Relocation Expenses - 1.
-Instructional Faculty: Hiring managers will have the opportunity to request information regarding the reimbursement of moving and relocation expenses for a selected candidate in the Hiring Proposal.
+F. Moving and Relocation Expenses

+1. Instructional Faculty: Hiring managers will have the opportunity to request information regarding moving and relocation expenses for a selected candidate in the Hiring Proposal.
 Departments will partner with Procurement Services to procure any moving services needed for the new employee.
 More detailed information will be provided to the hiring manager during the selection process.

-- 2. Administrative Faculty: Department chairs and Deans should contact the Academic Services Analyst in Academic Affairs to discuss moving and relocation expenses. - G. Retention of Records
+Administrative Faculty: Department chairs, Deans, and hiring managers in the Office of Research should contact the Academic Services Analyst in Academic Affairs to discuss moving and relocation expenses.
+Hiring managers in all other vice-presidential areas should contact the Administrative Faculty Recruiter in Human Resources.
+More detailed information will be provided to the hiring manager during the selection process.

+G. Retention of Records